Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sectionformalism} we introduce the model and the approximation scheme.
+In Sec.~\ref{sectionformalism} and \ref{sec:approximations} we introduce the model and the discuss in detail the approximation scheme.
 In Sec.~\ref{sectionbeta} we present the beta functions and discuss their structure.
 In Sec.~\ref{sectionfixedpoint} we analyze the fixed points and critical exponents.
 In Sec.~\ref{sectioncriticalline} we explain the basic physical mechanism and delineate the UV-complete region of initial conditions.
 In Sec.~\ref{sectionnumsol} we present numerical solutions and discuss the resulting predictions.
 We summarize our conclusions in Sec.~\ref{sectionconclusion}.
-Appendix~\ref{appZLZT} provides the derivation of the flow equations for the wave-function renormalizations, while Appendix~\ref{appbeta} collects the explicit beta functions used throughout the paper.
+Appendix~\ref{appZLZT} provides the derivation of the flow equations for the wave-function renormalizations.
+Appendix~\ref{appbeta} collects the explicit beta functions used throughout the paper.
+Appendix~\ref{apppert} describes the perturbations around the scaling solution $u=u_*$ and $f=f_{1*}x$ important for this work.